 The Washington Post calls it: “the greatest reevaluation yet of the nation’s outmoded get-tough-on-crime policies that have contributed to its massive prison population, and an acknowledgment that in some cases rehabilitation and training are preferable to long-term human warehousing.”

 If you or a family member face a federal charge such as violation of federal drug laws in the greater Houston area, learn about your legal rights by consulting an experienced federal drug crime defense lawyer at the Neal Davis Law Firm.
-We’ll give you a free legal review of your case.
+We’ll give you a legal review of your case.